nipy/mindboggle/docs/faq/why_mindboggle.rst

 In 2009, with generous funding from the National Institute of Mental Health (3-year NIMH R01 #MH084029), he assembled a team to tackle the problem anew.
-People who have contributed to the codebase during this period include:
+People who contributed to the codebase during this period include:

     - `Forrest Bao <https://sites.google.com/site/forrestbao/>`_
     - `Satrajit Ghosh <http://mit.edu/~satra>`_